 The Group has established a credit quality review process to provide early identification of possible changes in the creditworthiness of counterparties, including regular collateral reviews.
-Counterparty limits for corporate and commercial counterparties are established by the use of a credit risk classification system, which assigns each counterparty a risk rating.
-Risk ratings are subject to regular revision.
-For the retail portfolio, the Group has stringent lending criteria which include conservative debt service coverage, loan to value ratios and stability of earnings.
-These exposures are continuously monitored to identify any
+The Group has stringent lending criteria which include conservative debt service coverage, loan to value ratios and stability of earnings.
+These exposures are continuously monitored to identify any change in the credit worthiness of the borrower.
+The credit quality review process allows the Group to assess the potential loss as a result of the risks to which it is exposed and take corrective action.